Skip to main content

 Board cover800 x 45016:9-Or use a pin as cover

-Pinterest aspect ratio strategy: Pinterest truncates pins taller than a 1:2.8 ratio in the feed.
-The content is still there - users see a "See more" prompt - but it reduces click-through compared to pins that display fully.
-For maximum visibility, stick to 2:3 (1000 x 1500).
-For infographics, go up to 1:2 (1000 x 2000) but stop there.
+Aspect ratio strategy.
+Pinterest truncates pins taller than about 1:2.8 in the feed.
+The content is still there behind a "See more," but it costs you clicks versus a pin that displays in full.
+Stick to 2:3 (1000 x 1500) for most pins, and stop at 1:2 (1000 x 2000) for infographics.

-Creating completely separate assets for every platform isn't always realistic - especially when you're managing content for multiple accounts.
-These universal dimensions give you the most coverage with the fewest files.
+Building separate assets for every platform is not always realistic when you are running several accounts.
+These dimensions give you the most coverage with the fewest files.

 Use CaseRecommended SizeWorks On